790gradml/gradML/intro.md

 Having said that, in current day and age, both disciplines are getting closer and closer, day-by-day, and this class is such an amalgamation.

-Artificial Intelligence's stated goal is to *mimic human behavior in an intelligent manner*, and to do what humans can do but really well, which includes artificial "creativity" and driving cars, playing games, responding to consumer questions, etc. Traditionally, the main tools to achieve these goals are "rules" and "decision trees".
+Artificial Intelligence’s stated goal is to *mimic human behavior in an intelligent manner*, and to do what humans can do but really well, which includes artificial “creativity” and driving cars, playing games, responding to consumer questions, etc. Traditionally, the main tools to achieve these goals are “rules” and “decision trees”.
 In that sense, Artificial intelligence seeks to create *muscle* and *mind* of humans, and *mind* requires learning from data, i.e. Machine Learning.
 However, Machine Learning helps learn from data beyond mimicking humans.
 Having said that, again the boundaries between AI and ML are getting blurry day-by-day.

-# Course Structure
+## Course Structure

 The course contains four parts:

 - Part I. Supervised Learning.
 Learning from data to predict.

 - Part II.
 Unsupervised Learning.
 Understanding the structure within the data.

 - Part III.
 Probabilistic Modeling.
 Probabilistic view to model complex scenarios.

 - Part IV.
 Decision Making.
 Using data to make decisions.

-## Supervised Learning
+### Supervised Learning

 The goal of supervised learning is to predict *target* using *input* / *features*, and a model is learned to do so.
 This can be sufficiently